What Are Whales Doing With First Solar

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for First Solar options trades today is 1175.08 with a total volume of 2,206.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for First Solar's big money trades within a strike price range of $50.0 to $135.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for First Solar's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of First Solar's whale trades within a strike price range from $105.0 to $140.0 in the last 30 days.

 First Solar Option Volume And Open Interest Over Last 30 Days